darekkay/dashboard/JOURNAL.md

 ## 2019-xx-xx (1.0.3)

 I've added a new shiny favicon, based on [Font Awesome 5](https://fontawesome.com/).
+I've also introduced React's [error boundaries](https://reactjs.org/docs/error-boundaries.html) so the app doesn't crash if a single widget throws any error.